ShannonMcCoy/shannonmccoy.github.io/datadog-agent-install.md

 # Installing the Monitoring Agent on Linux (Sample Doc)

-This sample document demonstrates my style for developer-facing infrastructure documentation.
+This sample document demonstrates a developer-facing infrastructure documentation.
-It is modeled after Datadog-style installation and configuration guides.

 ---